TaurBjorn/movie-app/README.md

 # movie-app (movie-app)

 Web app for searching movies on name.
 Built wihin the Qausar framework, based on the Vue.js framework.
-Syntax is written with the Vue3 composition Api.
+Syntax is written with the Vue3 composition API.

+API used to GET movies: https://developer.themoviedb.org/docs.

 This repository is still a work in progress, but feel free to check the result.